adriaparcerisas/docs/docs/tools/clients/fcl-js/api.md

 ### `EventStream`

 An event stream is a stream connection that emits events and block heartbeats.
 Based on the connection parameters, heartbeats will be emitted at least as often as some fixed block height interval.
+It is a specific variant of a [StreamConnection](#streamconnection).

 ```ts
 type EventStream = StreamConnection<{